thindil/steamsky/bin/doc/CONTRIBUTING.md

 After running the game in `analyze` mode, you can generate reports by using
 command:

-`gprof bin/steamsky gmon.out` for generate report for the code profiling
+`gprof bin/steamsky gmon.out` for generate report for the code profiling.

-or, if you prefer (and you have installed), use [Bob](https://www.laeran.pl/repositories/bob):

-`bob gprof`

 ### Generating unit tests